UTK7994/learning-notes/books/designing-data-intensive-applications.md

 Cause comes before the effect.
 Causal order in the system is what happened before what (_causally consistent_).

-_Total order_ allows any two elements to be compared.
-Peg, natural numbers are totally ordered.
+_Total order_ allows any two elements to be compared. eg, natural numbers are totally ordered.

 Some cases one set is greater than another one.